Anthony Ler: Anthony Ler's arrest

 The police investigations, led by ASP Richard Lim Beng Gee, were conducted as soon as they took the case.
 The police scoured the crime scene and found only one clue; a torn front page of a newspaper, which the 15-year-old used to wrap up the knife.
 During their interrogation of Ler, he was uncooperative, hostile and aggressive, denying any involvement in the murder of his wife, much to the police's surprise and suspicion, as normally when one's spouse was killed, the other should have been cooperative and ensure the killer be brought to justice.
 This led the police to determine Ler as a prime suspect.

 Ler put on a charade in front of the mourning family members and friends at his wife's funeral, pretending to be sorrowful and teary about the death of his wife.
 Ler once told reporters that he himself was a bad husband, confessing that he was being unfaithful and debt-ridden; he even described himself as a "devil" while calling his wife an "angel".

 After his police interview, Ler agreed to allow police to search his flat and there, police found out that one of the newspapers in Ler's home had its front page torn out.
 When asked about this, Ler lied that he did not know where the missing torn page was.
 The police collected additional evidence from Ler's home for investigation purposes.
 On 18 May 2001, four days after Annie Leong's murder, the police officers also brought in two of Ler's known acquaintances for questioning.
 One of them was Gavin Ng and the other was the 15-year-old himself.
 Earlier on, the 15-year-old teenager had told Gavin that he had killed Annie Leong, much to the shock and anger of Gavin, who also informed the other boys about the murder.

-The police were amazed to find the boy soon confessing to the killing out of guilt, and that he did it under the orders of Ler.
+The police were amazed to find the boy soon confessed to the killing out of guilt, and that he did it under the orders of Ler.
 This ultimately led to the arrest of Ler, who was charged with abetment of murder, which was also a hanging offence like murder under the law of Singapore and thus warranted a mandatory death sentence at that time.

 The 15-year-old youth, who appeared as a lanky and bespectacled teenager, was also placed under arrest and charged with murder.
 His unknown identity was withheld from the media since he was aged below 16 years old and thus could not be named.
 Additionally, one published photograph of the boy, which captured his face, was also edited to cover his face to prevent his identity being exposed to the public.
 When they received the news of their son's arrest and involvement in the crime, the 15-year-old boy's parents expressed their shock, claiming they knew their son was innately a good and caring boy, which made them not able to understand why he would do something so violent.